STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Methodology

+In the beginning, we need to answer the most fundamental question of solid texture synthesizer: \emph{how to associate the appearance of a 3D solid with a given 2D exemplar?}

-A solid textural appearance can be described by a joint distribution in the volumetric domain $\mathcal{D}$.
-We first assume the information of this joint distribution can be captured approximately by enough marginal distributions of different cross-sections along distinct directions.
+The solid textural appearance can be described by a joint distribution in the volumetric domain $\mathcal{D}$.
+This joint distribution can be further decomposed of distributions along distinct directions.
+Each of these distributions describes the specific appearance in that direction.

-Given that we are interested in the texture along a certain direction, the distribution of cross-sections belonging to this direction should be same as each other, describing the common textural property in them.
-As a result, if we can learn the distribution of texture in a given exemplar along this direction and fit those distributions to it, the textural appearance in the 2D exemplar can be extended into 3D domain $\mathcal{D}$ along this direction.
-Particularly, for an isotropic solid texture, distributions of all cross-sections along all directions should be the same.
-In addition, the textural appearance usually exhibits different properties at different scales, implying the difference of distributions between scales.
+Given that we are interested in the texture along a certain direction, the appearance of cross-sections belonging to this direction is drawn from the same distribution, describing the common textural properties.
+As a result, we can learn a joint distribution, in which subdistribution along a corresponding direction reflects the appearance of the given 2D exemplar.
+If we can collect representative exemplar from different directions, we can thus map the textural appearance in the 2D exemplars into 3D domain $\mathcal{D}$ by learning this joint distribution.
+Particularly, for an isotropic solid texture, subdistributions of all directions should be the same.
+In addition, it should be noted that the textural appearance usually exhibits different properties at different scales, implying the difference of distributions between scales.

+In order to learn the joint distribution, we need to learn the subdistribution along different directions.
+Thus, a \emph{slicing} strategy is adopted to associate 3D solid with the given 2D texture, playing the role of the cross-dimension junction.
+In this strategy, each candidate synthesized solid texture is randomly sliced along different directions to obtain "fake" cross-sections, which can be used to compare their appearance with a given exemplar directly in the desired directions.
+Intuitively, if a randomly sliced cross-section shares the same appearance with the 2D exemplar, the synthesized solid texture and the corresponding "real" solid texture of the 2D exemplar draw from the same joint distribution.

+Normally, for anisotropic solid textures, the slicing strategy is operated along given directions.
+However, if the target solid texture is isotropic, it is sliced orthogonally, as the spatial autocorrelation in 3D space may result in the redundancy of information between non-orthogonal directions.